cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 However, a manually node drain could be a helpful remediation tool if a decommissioning node is malfunctioning or taking an excessively long time to shed its ranges.
 A manual drain should be fast and the leaseholders distributed evenly across the remaining nodes of the cluster after the drain should be able to send snapshots faster than a long queue of snapshots from one decommissioning node.

 > ✅ If a manual node drain step is integrated into a decommissioning procedure, ensure that under no circumstances the node process is stopped after a manual drain.
-In other words, before decommissioning an operator can execute a node drain, but NOT a node shutdown.
 Shutting down nodes before decommissioning may result in under-replicated ranges or even a loss of quorum.